 Get Out There: 5 Wild Adventures in Nara

 Explore the Roots of the Kumano Kodo Kohechi Route

 Nara's World Heritage Attractions

 An excellent destination for intrepid travelers seeking a unique, rural Japanese experience, Totsukawa is easily combined with a trip to Kumano Hongu Taisha and the Kii Mountains.
 Whether hiking the Kumano Kodo Kohechi Pilgrimage Route or tackling other trails in the area, spring and autumn offer the most comfortable temperatures.
 Onsen are the biggest draw in winter.

 Totsukawa has a network of bus routes for getting around, but services are infrequent and almost all information is in Japanese.
-Visitors should plan trips to Totsukawa carefully, with the assistance of tourist information centre staff in Nara.
+Visitors should plan trips to Totsukawa carefully, with the assistance of tourist information center staff in Nara.
 While Totsukawa is undoubtedly best covered by car, the roads tend to be narrow and winding.
 Driving in Totsukawa is not advised for visitors unfamiliar with the Japanese countryside, or the faint of heart.

 Totsukawa offers an off-the-beaten-path experience and requires some effort to reach by public transportation.
-Make sure to check bus timetables in advance at a tourist information centre such as Nara Visitor Center & Inn.
+Make sure to check bus timetables in advance at a tourist information center such as Nara Visitor Center & Inn.
 Accommodation should also be booked in advance.
 A package that includes breakfast and dinner is recommended: dining options and convenience stores are few and far between in Totsukawa.